maciej-sypetkowski/autoascend/README.md

 ## Description
 The general overview of the approach can be find [here](https://youtu.be/fVkXE330Bh0?t=4439) (1:14:00 -- 1:21:21).
 For more context about the challenge and NetHack see [the entire video](https://www.youtube.com/watch?v=fVkXE330Bh0).
+Some example episode visualizations are rendered in [this playlist](https://www.youtube.com/playlist?list=PLJ92BrynhLbdQVcz6-bUAeTeUo5i901RQ).

 ## Environment